RikudouSage/GoPkgRegistry/README.md

 The service returns metadata directing Go to the package's actual Git, Mercurial, Subversion, or Fossil repository.

+The browser administration UI is documented in [ui/README.md](ui/README.md).

 ## Configuration

 Configuration is read from environment variables. `APP_ADMIN_API_KEY` is the only required variable.